What we do, we do together.

 Screenplay

-Hunter's social and diverse sci-fi screenplay, EVERYLIFE, has earned 31 festival/contest wins, globally, including semi-finalist in the International Screenwriters' Association #TABLEREAD Contest, 'Best Screenplay' in the Sanctuary Film Festival in Australia.
-Top 4% on Coverfly (as of 4/11).
+Hunter's social and diverse sci-fi screenplay, EVERYLIFE, has earned 32 globally wins, including, 'First Place' in the Meraki Film Festival, Madrid, and 'Best Screenplay' in the Sanctuary Film Festival, Australia.
+Currently in the Top 1% overall on Coverfly, and top 20 in sci-fi (as of 01/2025).
 Read more.

 Recent Highlights...